Maximum spacing estimation: Sensitivity

 The MSE method is also sensitive to secondary clustering.
-One example of this phenomenon is when a set of observations is thought to come from a single normal distribution, but in fact comes from a mixture normals with different means.
+One example of this phenomenon is when a set of observations is thought to come from a single normal distribution, but in fact comes from a mixture of normals with different means.
 A second example is when the data is thought to come from an exponential distribution, but actually comes from a gamma distribution.
 In the latter case, smaller spacings may occur in the lower tail.
-A high value of M(θ) would indicate this secondary clustering effect, and suggesting a closer look at the data is required.
+A high value of $M(\theta)$ would indicate this secondary clustering effect, and suggest a closer look at the data is required.